satwikkansal/wtfpython/README.md

 # Acknowledgements

 The idea and design for this collection were initially inspired by Denys Dovhan's awesome project [wtfjs](https://github.com/denysdovhan/wtfjs).
-The overwhelming support by pythonistas gave it the shape it is in right now.
+The overwhelming support by Pythonistas gave it the shape it is in right now.

 #### Some nice Links!
 * https://www.youtube.com/watch?v=sH4XF6pKKmk